Élisabeth Roudinesco: Life

 Roudinesco was born to half-Jewish parents in newly liberated Paris in September 1944, and grew up there.
 Her mother was Jenny Aubry, née Weiss, a daughter of the Judeo-Protestant bourgeoise, a renowned psychoanalyst and hospital neuro-paediatrician who spent her whole life looking after suffering children: abandoned, ill and in difficulty.
 She was an anglophile who, in the 1950s, introduced to France John Bowlby's theories on the importance of maternal care, and she worked in collaboration with the Tavistock Clinic in London.
-She was a friend of Jacques Lacan - and whose sister was the feminist Louise Weiss, of the Javal family.
-Her father was physician Alexandre Roudinesco, of Romanian origin, who had "a passion for history and a phenomenal library".
+She was a friend of Jacques Lacan, and her sister was the feminist Louise Weiss, of the Javal family.
+Roudinesco's father was physician Alexandre Roudinesco, of Romanian origin, who had "a passion for history and a phenomenal library".
 He was born in Bucharest in a Jewish and francophile milieu, and his father had been an editor.

 She received her secondary education in Paris at the Collège Sévigné.
 She studied Literature at the Sorbonne, with a minor in Linguistics; her master's degree was supervised by Tzvetan Todorov, and her doctoral thesis, entitled Inscription du désir et roman du sujet [Inscription of the desire and novel of the subject], by Jean Levaillant at the University of Paris VIII in 1975.